- TFS Podcast

 Select each of the terms in the circles below to reveal in the large center circle, how, using each of the following epistemological worldviews, we can justify a belief in something:

-Only by sensory experience and perception.
+perception.
 “Seeing is believing!”
+This

 There is no “truth” per se so beliefs can only justified to ourselves and by ourselves as it is our own internal experiences and perceptions that lead to belief